 As mentioned above, our solution to help correct the problem of an overfilled tear trough area is to dissolve the filler.
 Once this has settled, we can then apply the correct amount of filler, achieving a subtle change in appearance and the desired result of a younger, fresher you.

 Discolouration can occur where filler is injected under the skin only superficially.
 This is also known as the “Tyndall effect” and can result in a green/blue discolouration that may become more noticeable in daylight.
 Some patients describe this as tear trough bruising.
-Correctly applied tear trough filler should be injected deeply into the skin rather than just at the surface.
+Correctly applied tear trough under eye filler should be injected deeply into the skin rather than just at the surface.

-Our resolution to this problem would be to again dissolve the filler using an enzyme that helps to break the solution down.
+Our resolution to this problem would be, again, dissolving tear trough filler using an enzyme that helps to break the solution down.
 We then invite the patients back to the clinic after several weeks to correctly insert the filler in the right area.

-Following tear trough filler, some patients may experience swelling under the eye area or in the mid-cheek region.
+Following tear trough under eye filler, some patients may experience swelling under the eye area or in the mid-cheek region.
 This occurs when filler is incorrectly placed above the orbicularis retaining ligament or is inserted under the skin too superficially.
 As fillers attract water, it can result in under-eye swelling where the solution is placed too close to the surface.

 The choice of filler product must also be carefully selected, as there are different types and they vary in the amount of water they attract and, therefore, the potential they have to cause swelling.
 A highly skilled practitioner will know which type is most appropriate.

 Where a patient presents to us with the problem of under-eye swelling, our solution is again to dissolve the filler.
-Once the filler has completely dissolved, we will invite the patient back for another consultation and assess whether they are a good candidate for tear trough filler treatment.
+Once the filler has completely dissolved, we will invite the patient back for another consultation and assess whether they are a good candidate for under eye dermal filler treatment.